Inside Kaley Cuoco and Karl Cook's Glam Ranch Wedding

 Instagram / Jamie Greenberg

-Guests included Cuoco's stylist Brad Goreski, actor Daniel Montgomery and TV producer Gary Janetti.
+Guests included Cuoco's Big Bang Theory co-star Johnny Galecki, stylist Brad Goreski, actor Daniel Montgomery and TV producer Gary Janetti.
 Cuoco's friend and makeup artist Jamie Greenberg.
 She and other guests posted many photos and videos from the wedding.

 Instagram / Jamie Greenberg